Kessler will join older brother Kameron on the Waves' roster next season.

 Prior to his return to Pepperdine, Wilson was an assistant for four seasons (2005-08) at Utah under head coaches Ray Giacoletti and Jim Boylen.
 During his first season, the Utes went 29-6, won the Mountain West Conference's regular-season title, advanced to the NCAA Tournament's Sweet Sixteen and finished the year ranked 18th nationally by the Associated Press.

 He was hired back at Pepperdine in February 2008 as the associate head coach with the intention that he would eventually move into the head coaching position once Asbury retired.
+He spent 21 seasons as an assistant coach, including nine at Pepperdine, before becoming head coach.

 As a player with the Waves, Wilson ended his career in fifth place on the all-time assists list with 342 (he still ranks 10th).
 Under head coach Jim Harrick, Wilson was a backup point guard in 1984-85 and 1985-86, and the Waves advanced to the NCAA Tournament both seasons.
 A back injury sidelined Wilson for the entire 1986-87 campaign, but he took over as the starting point guard in 1987-88.
 Unfortunately, he suffered a season-ending knee injury in the 17th game of the season, though the Waves still advanced to the NIT.